Smart 100 phone

 Ultimate Smartphone

-When Joanne Pitney told her employer that she wouldn't be able to report to work on Friday, the owner of the real estate business decided that with most of his staff wanting the day off, he would declare an unofficial holiday and close the office.
+When Joanne Pitney told her employer that she would not be able to report to work on Friday, the owner of the real estate agency decided that, with most of his staff wanting the day off, he would declare an unofficial holiday and close the office.

 "It's not as though I'll lose any business," he reasoned.
-"I don't expect too many people will have houses on their mind.
+"I don't expect too many people will have houses on their minds.
 After all, Friday's the big day."

-Normally one to sleep until seven, Joanne was up at four.
-It wasn't difficult to rise at that hour since she slept fitfully the night before, like a child on Christmas Eve keyed up with anticipation of the big day.
+Joanne normally slept until seven, but she was up at four.
+It was not difficult to rise at that hour since she slept fitfully the night before, like a child on Christmas Eve keyed up with anticipation of the big day.
 She did not waste time styling her hair or applying makeup.
 Anxious to be on her way, she quickly donned a pair of jeans and a sweatshirt, brushed her teeth, ran a comb through her hair and dashed out the door.

 It's even longer than I thought it would be!

-The disappointment faded as she concentrated on what awaited her at the end of the long line.
-It might be ten hours before she actually made it through the doors of the store, but what would the time matter?
+Her disappointment faded as she concentrated on what awaited her at the end of the long line.
+It might be ten hours before she made it through the doors of the store, but what would the time matter?

-No, "happiness" cannot adequately describe the joy she would feel when the moment arrived.
-"Bliss" is a far more accurate description or perhaps "ecstasy."
+"Happiness" cannot adequately describe the joy she would feel when the moment arrived.
+"Bliss" is a far more accurate description, or perhaps "ecstasy."

 "Coffee," he cried, hawking his wares.
 "Get your hot coffee."

-"I'll take one," Joanne called and patiently waited for five other people in front of her to be waited on.
+"I'll take one," Joanne called and patiently waited for the five people in front of her to be served.

 "How do you take it?" he asked as he poured black coffee into a cardboard cup.